DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 to more efficient and fair investment and operational outcomes.

   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  **Box 2: The importance of voltage data for integrating distributed renewables **
+  **Box 2: The importance of voltage data for integrating distributed renewables **[^05chapter5_14] [^05chapter5_15] [^05chapter5_16]

   Understanding how networks are functioning at both the high voltage transmission and low voltage distribution ends is crucial to integrating renewable energy resources effectively and at a fair cost to society.
 For instance, as PV uptake continues, a technical upper voltage limit is reached at local transformers, at which point it is difficult for additional PV to connect to the network.
-The responsibility of Network Service Providers to maintain a stable electricity network can lead them to a cautious approach to integration of distributed renewables, and in some jurisdictions, this has resulted in NSPs drastically restricting deployment of residential PV.[^05chapter5_14]<br /><br />
+The responsibility of Network Service Providers to maintain a stable electricity network can lead them to a cautious approach to integration of distributed renewables, and in some jurisdictions, this has resulted in NSPs drastically restricting deployment of residential PV.[footnote 14] <br /><br />
-  However, recent data analysis – which used information captured from independent monitoring of household PV systems – shows that network voltages are generally high due to historic network decision making (distribution transformer set points were generally set at a high voltage, leaving minimal ‘headroom’ for PV).[^05chapter5_15] This has implications for exporting rooftop PV electricity to the national grid.
-The visibility afforded by voltage data readings across the network may enable scrutiny of network expenditure to ensure money is spent in a judicious manner;[^05chapter5_16] there may be cost-effective solutions to maintain grid stability without placing unnecessary restrictions on deployment of distributed PV.<br /><br />Access to such data is key to overcoming integration barriers and market asymmetries, and as such is an important companion to wider policies on a just energy transition that have received more widespread attention such as the Renewable Energy Target and carbon pricing schemes.
+  However, recent data analysis – which used information captured from independent monitoring of household PV systems – shows that network voltages are generally high due to historic network decision making (distribution transformer set points were generally set at a high voltage, leaving minimal ‘headroom’ for PV).[footnote 15]
+This has implications for exporting rooftop PV electricity to the national grid.
+The visibility afforded by voltage data readings across the network may enable scrutiny of network expenditure to ensure money is spent in a judicious manner;[foornote 16] there may be cost-effective solutions to maintain grid stability without placing unnecessary restrictions on deployment of distributed PV.<br /><br />Access to such data is key to overcoming integration barriers and market asymmetries, and as such is an important companion to wider policies on a just energy transition that have received more widespread attention such as the Renewable Energy Target and carbon pricing schemes.
   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 *Box 2: The importance of voltage data for integrating distributed renewables*